Cornwall’s Archaeology and History

 Chysauster Ancient Village contains a famous prehistoric settlement.
-We visit this and then nearby Madron Chapel an early Christian site with its Holy Well.
+We visit this and then nearby Madron Chapel - an early Christian site with its holy well.
 We move on a short distance to Lanyon Quoit, a fine example of a Neolithic tomb.
-After lunch we will walk to Men-an-Tol (Cornish for 'Stone of the Hole'), one of the most photographed Bronze Age monuments in Cornwall.
+After lunch we’ll walk to Men-an-Tol (Cornish for 'stone of the hole'), one of the most photographed Bronze Age monuments in Cornwall.